University of Gothenburg

 More information about Kristina Hedfalk

-Johanna Höög, Senior Lecturer in Cell Biology
+Johanna Höög, Professor of Cell Biology

 Johanna Höög's group focuses on cellular electron microscopy, especially cryo-electron tomography.
 The research focus is on how eukaryotic flagella are constructed, especially human sperm tails.